igorkry/tnt4j-streams/README.md

  lines from available files are streamed on startup.
 Actual only if `FilePolling` or `RestoreState` properties are set to `true`.
 Default value - `true`.
 (Optional)
  * `RangeToStream` - defines streamed data lines index range.
 Default value - `1:`.
 (Optional)
+ * `ActivityDelim` - defining activities data delimiter used by stream.
+Value can be: `EOL` - end of line, `EOF` - end of file/stream, or any user defined symbol or string.
+Default value - `EOL`.
+(Optional)
+ * `KeepLineSeparators` - flag indicating whether to return line separators at the end of read line.
+Default value - `false`.
+(Optional)

     sample:
  ```xml